Artisan-Lab/tag-std/pre-RFC.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-## Alternatives from URLO
+## Alternatives from IRLO

-There are alternative discussion or Pre-RFCs on URLO:
+There are alternative discussion or Pre-RFCs on IRLO:

 * 2023-10: [Ability to call unsafe functions without curly brackets](https://internals.rust-lang.org/t/ability-to-call-unsafe-functions-without-curly-brackets/19635/22)
   * This is a discussion about make single unsafe call simpler, so the idea evolved into tczajka's Pre-RFC.